njsilbiger/Coding_open_notebook/_posts/2017-01-17-DataStructurePlotting.md

 ```
 ![LowTide3]({{ njsilbiger.github.io }}/images/Week2/LowTide3.png)

 Now, let's say that you want to compare the data across tide heights.
-We can make multiple subplots in one figure to do that using the par() function.
-The par() function basically does all the different types of plot manipulating that you want including changing margins, number of subplots, removing background, and many more.
+We can make multiple subplots in one figure using the par() function.
+The par() function basically does all the different types of plot manipulating that you want, including changing margins, number of subplots, removing background, and many more.
 For subplotting we use par(mfrow=c(rows,columns)).
 Where you put the number of rows and columns you want in your plot.
 Here we have 3 tide heights so we are going to put in 1 row and 3 columns.
 Then we can copy and paste all the code above, but select data for the mid and high tide heights to make the graph.
 In a future lesson, I am going to show you how to do this with a for loop so that it is much more streamlined.

 ```R
 # let's make 3 columns and one row